emicklei/melrose-docs/content/docs/newbies/introduction.md

 ### Showcase

-See what others have created with Melrōse.
+See and hear what others have created with Melrōse.
 [Showcases →](https://www.youtube.com/results?search_query=melr%C5%8Dse)

 ## Contributing